koustavsaha/ClusterTask-Migration/README.md

 The approach is similar to the way the Tekton controller is written, but in a more simple fashion.
 In a gist, a resolver watches the ResolutionRequest object, and picks up the one that belong to itself (through the name of the resolver, like “hub”, “git”, …).
 From there it will get a set of parameters and the contract is that it should return either a valid Task or Pipeline, in a relatively short period of time.
 This can be used to generate dynamic Task or Pipeline based of some template and parameters.

-This is documented in more detail in upstream docs : How to write a Resolver.
+This is documented in more detail in upstream docs : [How to write a Resolver][https://tekton.dev/docs/pipelines/how-to-write-a-resolver/].

 ## Conclusion: